lsst-sqre/gafaelfawr/docs/kubernetes.rst

     nginx.ingress.kubernetes.io/auth-signin: "https://<hostname>/login"
     nginx.ingress.kubernetes.io/auth-url: "https://<hostname>/auth?capability=<capability>"

-In both cases, replace ``<hostname>`` with the hostname of the ingress on which the JWT Authorizer routes are configured, and ``<capability>`` with the name of the scope that should be required in order to visit this site.
+In both cases, replace ``<hostname>`` with the hostname of the ingress on which the Gafaelfawr routes are configured, and ``<capability>`` with the name of the scope that should be required in order to visit this site.

-This will send a request to the JWT Authorizer ``/auth`` route for each request.
+This will send a request to the Gafaelfawr ``/auth`` route for each request.
 It will find the user's authentication token, check that it is valid, and check that the user has the required scope.
 If the user is not authenticated, they will be redirected to the sign-in URL configured here, which in turn will either send the user to CILogon or to GitHub to authenticate.
 For the CILogon configuration, if the user does not have the required scope, they will also be sent to reauthenticate.